kontent-ai/management-sdk-net/README.md

 var taxonomyTermGuid2 = Guid.Parse("5c060bf3-ed38-4c77-acfa-9868e6e2b5dd");

-// Defines the content elements to update
+// Defines the content elements to update var stronglyTypedElements = new ArticleModel
-ArticleModel stronglyTypedElements = new ArticleModel {
+{
     Title = new TextElement() { Value = "On Roasts" },
     PostDate = new DateTimeElement() { Value = new DateTime(2017, 7, 4) },